amiryeshurun/HyperWin/README.md

 ### How it works?

 HyperWin intercepts all attempts to access files using `NtfsFsdRead` and `NtfsCopyReadA`.
 The former is called whenever an IRP (Io Request Packet) is issued in order to read the content of a file, whereas the latter is used by the Fast Io mechanism (only available when the file is cached).
-Based on the file id (`MFTIndex` which resides in the `FCB`) of `Sample.txt`, HyperWin censors the that was readen by the NTFS driver.
+Based on the file id (`MFTIndex` which resides in the `FCB`) of `Sample.txt`, HyperWin censors the data that was readen by the NTFS driver.

 ## Compilation
 HyperWin can be installed on any computer that is using an MBR disk.
 The compilation process is super easy: